tjohnston-softdev/njs-express-template/readme.md

 ## Disclaimer

 This demo project is licensed under CC0 1.0 Universal.
 This is just a personal template for [Express.js](https://expressjs.com/) server applications that I have made available for public reference.
 This was created using the [express generator tool](https://expressjs.com/en/starter/generator.html).
 The generated server files are exactly as-is except for placeholder files added to empty folders.
 I do not claim any copyright over this template.
 The local files and the 3rd-party packages are property of their respective owners and I have no affiliation with them in any way.

-While I will keep this repository updated as time goes on, I do not claim any responsibility for how you use this, or anything that might go wrong.
+As of December 2021, this repository is automatically updated with a [GitHub Actions](https://github.com/tjohnston-softdev/njs-express-template-updater) script on the first of every month at around 12PM UTC.
+In the event that something goes wrong with this process, I will manually correct it.